MultiQC/MultiQC/docs/modules/dragen.md

 - `<output prefix>.fragment_length_hist.csv                - a histogram plot`
 - `<output prefix>.ploidy_estimation_metrics.csv           - add just Ploidy estimation into the general stats table`
 - `<output prefix>.vc_metrics.csv                          - a dedicated table and the total number of Variants into the general stats table`

+Each QC output adds a section into the report if a corresponding QC file is found.